 - A Novel About the Turbulent 1960s and ’70s, From Professor, Social Justice Advocate and Writing Coach Cathy Rath

-Jessica Gliddon is the Senior Digital Editor for Make It Better Media Group.
+Jessica Gliddon is the Group Digital Content Manager for Marin Magazine.
 An international writer and editor, she has worked on publications in the UK, Dubai and Cape Town.
 She is a graduate of UC Santa Cruz, and is the former editor of Abu Dhabi’s airline magazine, Etihad Inflight.
 When she’s not checking out the latest exhibit at SFMOMA or searching out the best places to eat and drink near her home in San Francisco, she volunteers at the Marine Mammal Center in Sausalito.